 Charles was the first Wesley brother to come, composing a hymn, “Shepherd of souls, the great the good….” as he rode along the road!
 He preached from a scaffold in front of the market house “to about a thousand wild gaping people,” on Monday, September 5th.
 By Thursday of that week his congregation had swelled to over four thousand.
 On Wednesday 7th Sept.
 1748 a Methodist society was officially started in Bandon.
 A Mrs. Needham was first to enroll and this is considered the official start of Methodism in Bandon.

-John Wesley came to Ireland twenty-one times and on seventeen of those occasions he visited Bandon.
-On three occasions he stayed in the capital, Dublin.
-And the first time he toured in Ireland Methodism had not reached Cork.
+John Wesley’s first visit to the town was in May, 1749 and he stayed with the Hawes family who, we think, lived where Brookes’ pharmacy is today.
+He preached outside the Market house opposite.
 Usually, he came to a place first at the invitation of someone who had heard his teaching and could supply a platform for preaching.

 If there was a building large enough, he might preach there, especially in bad weather.
 If he could, he liked to preach in the open air, as this would accommodate more people.
-His audiences in Bandon could be 4,000 people, especially for evening services although even the 5am ones drew a crowd!!
+His audiences in Bandon could be 4,000 people, especially for evening services, although even the 5am ones drew a crowd!!

 Usually he would get up at 4am for prayer and Bible study to be ready then to preach two or three times a day.
 When he came to Bandon he often preached there in the early morning, went to Kinsale or Innishannon for a mid day service and returned to preach again in the evening.
 Bandon was a linen spinning and weaving town and so workers could get to listen to Wesley early in the morning or late at night.
 Good daylight was valuable for weaving!
 He might spend up to a week in a place before moving on.